sanotogii/Maze-Odyssey/README.md

 ## Introduction

-Maze-Odyssey is a 3D maze game developed using C and SDL2.
-Navigate through intricate labyrinths in this immersive first-person experience.
+Maze-Odyssey is a 3D maze game developed using C and SDL2, inspired by Wolfenstein 3D.

 [Landing page](https://bragik.my.canva.site/yellow-white-photo-and-videocentric-error-page-website-error-page)